-Employers should also have a written policy regarding the order of benefit funding in case an employee has elected multiple benefits (such as health, life insurance, dental, or disability).
+Employers should also have a written policy regarding the order of benefit funding in case an employee has elected multiple benefits (e.g., health, life insurance, dental, or disability).
 It would be in many employers' best interest to require that health coverage be funded first for purposes of health care reform.

-Section 8 - Effective Dates
+Section 8 - Plan Year